Vermivora chrysoptera x VERMIVORA cyanoptera

 Status: Rare casual spring and fall migrant east.

 Taxonomy: This species and Blue-winged Warbler V. cyanoptera hybridize frequently and produce fertile hybrids; their genomes are 99.97% identical, with plumage genes accounting for the difference (Toews et al 2016).
-The genetic basis of this hybridization was described by Confer et al (2020) and appears to be a simple Mendelian system whereby the black transocular line and plain throat of cyanoptera are dominant and the black auricular and throat of chrysoptera are recessive.
-Thus, Brewster’s Warbler is the F1 hybrid between the two parent species and exhibits the black transocular line and pale throat of cyanea that are inherited together, and Lawrence’s Warbler the (F2 or later) backcross form that exhibits the Mendelian recessive gene combination of the black auricular and throat of chrysoptera.
-Brewster’s Warbler is more common than Lawrence’s Warbler, as predicted by Mendelian inheritance; Lawrence’s types occur only in the F2 and subsequent generations.
+The genetic basis of this hybridization was described by Confer et al (2020) and appears to be a simple Mendelian system whereby the black transocular line and plain throat and white underparts of cyanoptera are dominant and the black auricular and throat and yellow underparts of chrysoptera are recessive.
+Brewster’s Warbler is the F1 hybrid between the two parent species and exhibits the black transocular line and pale throat and underparts of cyanea that are inherited together.
+Brewster’s Warbler, according to Mendelian genetics, has both dominant Blue-winged Warbler genes and recessive Golden-winged Warber genes (black auricular and throat and yellow underparts), but the latter are not expressed in Brewster’s F1 hybrids.
+Lawrence’s Warbler results either from an F2 mating of two Brewster’s Warblers (such matings are rare in the field), or, most commonly, an F2 backcross between a Brewster’s Warbler and a Golden-winged Warbler; Lawrence’s exhibits the Mendelian recessive gene combination of the black auricular and throat and yellow underparts of chrysoptera.
+Brewster’s Warbler is much more common than Lawrence’s Warbler, as predicted by Mendelian inheritance.

 Rather startling was a hybrid between a male Chestnut-sided Warbler and a Brewster’s Warbler found in Pennsylvania 7 May 2018, known as the “Burket Triple Hybrid”; it sang a Chestnut-sided Warbler song, as expected since DNA determined the genetic makeup and found that the male parent was a Chestnut-sided (Grove 2019).

-Records: There are six Nebraska records of Brewster’s Warbler, four in spring and two in fall, and one of the recessive form Lawrence’s Warbler.
+Records: There are six Nebraska records of Brewster’s Warbler, four in spring and two in fall.
 The spring records are rather late in the migration window; hybrids often follow different migration routes and timing than their parent species.

 18 May 2020 Madison Co (Mark Brogie, personal communication, photo eBird.org)